Smooth Convergence Away from Singular Sets: Introduction

 Our theorems are proven by studying the {\em intrinsic flat} limit of the manifolds [Definition~\ref{dsw}].
 This intrinsic flat distance, $d_{\mathcal{F}}(M_1, M_2)$ was originally defined in work of the second author with Wenger \cite{SorWen2}.
 It is estimated by explicitly constructing a filling manifold, $B^{m+1}$, between the two given manifolds, finding the excess boundary manifold $A^m$ satisfying (\ref{Stokes}) and summing their volumes as in (\ref{est-int-flat}).
 See Remark~\ref{rmrk-Z-c} for a straight forward construction.
 Since $d_\mathcal{F}$ depends only on the Riemannian manifolds, $M_i$, as oriented metric spaces with a notion of integration over $m$ forms, we take settled completions rather than metric completions of open domains when analyzing the intrinsic flat distance (see Definition~\ref{defn-positive-density}).
 If two completely settled oriented Riemannian manifolds, $M_1$ and $M_2$ have $d_{\mathcal{F}}(M_1, M_2)=0$ then there is an orientation preserving isometry between them \cite{SorWen2}.
 See Section~\ref{Sect-review} for a review of the intrinsic flat distance and related concepts.

-In Section~\ref{Sect-estimates} we prove new explicit estimates on the Gromov-Hausdorff, intrinsic flat and scalable intrinsic flat distances between pairs of manifolds which are diffeomorphic on subdomains [Theorem~\ref{thm-subdiffeo}].
-The subdomains need not be connected.
+In Section~\ref{Sect-estimates} we prove new explicit estimates on the Gromov-Hausdorff, intrinsic flat and scalable intrinsic flat distances between pairs of manifolds which are diffeomorphic on subdomains [Theorem~\ref{thm-subdiffeo}].\footnote{Theorem~\ref{thm-subdiffeo} is correct as originally stated and proven. } The subdomains need not be connected.
 These estimates are found by isometrically embedding the regions into a common metric space defined using a hemispherical construction [Proposition~\ref{prop-hem}] and then measuring the Hausdorff, flat and scalable flat distances between their images respectively [Lemma~\ref{lem-squeeze-Z}].
 Note that the Hausdorff distance measures distances between the images using tubular neighborhoods while the flat distance measures a filling volume between the images.
 These estimates have been applied in work of the second author with Dan Lee on questions concerning the Riemannian Penrose Inequality \cite{LeeSormani2} and in the first author's doctoral dissertation \cite{Lakzian-thesis}.

 In Section~\ref{sect-IF}, we prove theorems concerning the intrinsic flat limits of manifolds which converge smoothly away from singular sets.
 In particular, we prove: